 From beginning to end, you need to follow the right procedures when creating a prototype.
 The prototyping process involves transforming ideas into tangible forms, whether they are on paper or digitally.
-The aim of building prototypes is to capture design concepts and test them out on users to gain a deeper understanding of them in various levels of fidelity.
+The aim of building prototypes is to capture design concepts and test them out on users to gain a deeper understanding of them at various levels of fidelity.

 Choosing fidelity should be one of the first decisions you make before beginning the design process.
 An evaluation of prototype fidelity measures how functional and detailed the prototype is.
 Having a prototype with the wrong fidelity will not help you accomplish your project’s goals.